 In order to meet the growing number of students interested in engineering as a major field of study, Grace College teams with Trine University in Angola, Indiana, to offer engineering degrees.
 Trine University’s engineering graduates have a strong job placement of 95 to 100 percent over the last 10 years.
 Engineering graduates enter the workforce in numerous avenues through tackling the ever increasing demands on our infrastructure and security, utilizing energy production and designing revolutionary technology.

 Grace College, in partnership with Trine University, offers a dual degree program that students can complete in four years.
-Students who finish this program graduate with a Trine degree (Bachelor of Engineering or Bachelor of Science in Design Engineering Technology) and a Grace College Bachelor of Science in Applied Physics.
+Students who finish this program graduate with a Trine degree (Bachelor of Engineering or Bachelor of Science) and a Grace College Bachelor of Science in Applied Physics.

 While living on the Grace Campus, engineering students complete the Grace Core classes under the guidance of Grace College professors.
 At the same time, they have the opportunity to study engineering with Trine University professors on the Grace College campus and complete the highly regarded Trine engineering degree.
 The advantage goes beyond the community living experience at Grace; students also get to reap the benefits of living in the "Orthopaedic Capital of the World".